Kensington Palace Tickets - Discover the Home of Royals

 - Learn some of the tragic stories and secrets about the Stuart dynasty while exploring each section of the palace in detail.

-- Entry to Kensington Palace and Gardens
+- Entry to the Kensington Palace

 - Food & beverages